Volkswagen Group B platform: B4

-PL45 (B5)
+B5 (PL45)

 The B5 platform (also known as PL45 under Volkswagen's revised naming scheme) returned to a longitudinal engine layout.
 This platform was introduced with the first-generation Audi A4 and the 1996 Volkswagen Passat.
 B5 platform cars can be equipped with a multilink front suspension and a Torsen centre differential for quattro or 4motion branded four-wheel drive systems.
 A long-wheelbase derivative of this platform - originally designed for the Chinese market and being used in the 1999 Volkswagen Passat Lingyu, but ultimately being used for its rebadged version under the Škoda brand, the 2002 Škoda Superb - is referred to as PL45+.

 In late 2000, the B5 Passat received a facelift, and is referred to as the "B5.5" generation.